Cloud Case Studies

 • Credential Reset and Role Re-assignment: All compromised credentials were immediately reset.
 We reviewed and tightened the role-based access controls (RBAC) for Azure resources, ensuring that only necessary permissions were granted to users.

-• Enhanced Monitoring and Alerts: Enhanced monitoring capabilities by configuring more granular alert rules in Azure Monitor to detect any unusual activity quickly.
+• Enhanced Monitoring and Alerts: We enhanced our monitoring capabilities by configuring more granular alert rules in Azure Monitor to detect any unusual activity quickly.

 • Security Hardening of VMs: All virtual machines were subjected to a security hardening process, including the application of the latest security patches and strict firewall rules.